angellgunn/alternate-silversurfer/content/b-o-c.md

 of the nervous system secures the synthesis of behavior, not a representation of the world; hence, it is only with the synthesis of behavior that one cam interfere.
-The nervous system is localized in terms of the organism\'s surfaces of interaction but not in terms of representations of the interactions it can generate.
+The nervous system is localized in terms of the organism's surfaces of interaction but not in terms of representations of the interactions it can generate.

 ### REPRESENTATION

-\(1) The fundamental anatomical and functional organization of the nervous system is basically uniform; the same functions and operations (excitation, inhibition, lateral interaction, recursive inhibition, etc.) are performed in its various parts, although in different
+(1) The fundamental anatomical and functional organization of the nervous system is basically uniform; the same functions and operations (excitation, inhibition, lateral interaction, recursive inhibition, etc.) are performed in its various parts, although in different